jorgebucaran/superfine/README.md

 </html>
 ```

-The `patch` function updates the DOM with your app's view.
+The `patch` function updates the DOM to match the view.
 When creating a view, we use the `h` function to describe a tree of nodes.
-The view isn't made out of real DOM nodes, but a virtual DOM: a representation of what a DOM should look like using plain objects.
-By comparing the old and new virtual DOM we can patch only the parts of the DOM that changed instead of rendering the entire document from scratch.
+The view isn't made out of real DOM nodes, but a virtual DOM: a representation of how the DOM should look using plain objects.
+By comparing the old and new virtual DOM we're able to patch only the parts of the DOM that changed instead of rendering the entire document from scratch.

-Next, let's create a heading that changes when we type into a text field.
-You can [try it online](https://codepen.io/jorgebucaran/pen/LdLJXX) too.
+Taking it up a notch; the next example shows a heading syncronized to a text field ([try it online](https://cdpn.io/KoqxGW)).

 ```html
 <script type="module">